spencer-shadley/completed-class/02-Lesson-Plans/Part-Time/18-Week/03-Day/03-Day-LessonPlan.md

 ### Part 2

-* Take a moment to study the contens of `index.js`:
+* Take a moment to study the contents of `index.js`:

   1. `renderTopics()` renders all of the topics to the page using `createTopics`.